-Yes we agree, it is sounding awfully combative right now – but that is because the fight against addiction is just that, a fight.
+Yes, we agree, it is sounding awfully combative right now – but that is because the fight against addiction is just that, a fight.
 What is the best way to win a fight?
 With weapons of course.
 Therefore we have created a handy list of “weapons” or tips to help families cope with a recovering addict in the family.

 Wait just a minute.

-Before we rush into giving you all the tips and advice you need to deal with an addict in the family, let’s take a step back and explain to you why addiction is more than just a solo act, it is in fact a family matter.
+Before we rush into giving you all the tips and advice you need to deal with an addict in the family, let’s take a step back and explain to you why addiction is more than just a solo act, it is, in fact, a family matter.

-You could have an incredible close bond with your addict sister, or son or even your incredible mother, it does not matter – addiction has a lasting and devastating effect on the family unit.
+You could have an incredibly close bond with your addict sister, or son or even your incredible mother, it does not matter – addiction has a lasting and devastating effect on the family unit.
 It is a horrible disease that contaminates and infects everyone, not just the “infected” patient and inevitably everyone including the recovering addict in the blast zone of addiction suffers one way or another.

 It is because of that very reason that you should be there when recovery begins.
 You see, it is not just about taking on and fighting the addiction, but also about closing and healing wounds as a family too.
-When you are there, supporting them and holding them up, you are adding quite vital aspect to them in the form of their future commitments to sobriety.
+When you are there, supporting them and holding them up, you are adding quite a vital aspect to them in the form of their future commitments to sobriety.

 It doesn’t come to a screeching halt the moment your family member opens the doors to rehabilitation by the way.
 The journey to recovery is just that, a journey, filled with many hills and roads, some which go forward, some go sideways and some which land up in mud.
-You may find yourself throwing your hands up in despair, wanting to throw it all in and quit however, when you do feel like that, think of the person you are doing this all for, remember the love and how important they are in your world, and vice versa.
+You may find yourself throwing your hands up in despair, wanting to throw it all in and quit, however, when you do feel like that, think of the person you are doing this all for, remember the love and how important they are in your world, and vice versa.

 TO paraphrase terribly, Blood is thicker than any addiction!